MeshalAbuqrais/Rcorr-simulations/README.md

 # Rcorr Simulations

-This repository contains simulations for R-correlation on different manifolds.
+This repository contains simulations for Riemannian correlation on different manifolds.

 ## Folders